TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 9/Luke 9.60.md

 ---

-But he said unto him, Leave the dead to bury their own dead; but go thou and publish abroad the kingdom of God.
+But Jesus said to him, "Leave the dead to bury their own dead, but you go and announce the Kingdom of God."